- What is BPA

 For a substance manufactured or imported in a quantity ≥1 tonne/year manufacturers must compile a Technical Dossier on the physico-chemical, human health and environmental properties of that substance.
 For a substance manufactured or imported in a quantity ≥10 tonnes/year, like BPA, a Chemical Safety Assessment must be carried out and documented in a Chemical Safety Report (CSR).

 The leading manufacturers and importers of BPA formed the BPA REACH Consortium and developed the registration dossier for BPA, based on the EU BPA Risk Assessment Report 2003, updated 2008.
 The BPA registration dossier was submitted to ECHA in August 2010.

 Under a so-called Community Rolling Action Plan (CoRAP) established by ECHA, REACH substance dossiers can be evaluated to clarify any grounds for considering whether a substance constitutes a risk to human health or to the environment.
 The objective is to request further information from the registrants of the substance to verify any suspected concern.
 BPA has been one of the first 36 substances to undergo the substance evaluation process.
-The substance evaluation, led by the German risk assessment authorities, is in the final phase.
+The substance evaluation, led by the German risk assessment authorities was concluded in December 2017.

 Under REACH “substances of very high concern” (SVHC) may become subject to “Authorisation” in order to ensure that the risks from these substances are properly controlled.